teslatickles/micrometa/README.md

-# micrometa
+# micrometa - amazing repo
-**A Global Repository for all things hobby electronics and code (repo to collect all examples of Arduino/Raspberry Pi/etc fun)**
+**A Global Repository for all who have hobby in electronics and coding (repo to collect all examples of Arduino/Raspberry Pi/etc for fun)**

 **Contributing**